raviqqe/turtle-build/README.md

 ## Goals

-- Naive but safe (no `unsafe`) reimplementation of the Ninja build system in Rust
+- Safe (no `unsafe`) and fast implementation of the Ninja build system in Rust
 - Improved frontend support (WIP)
   - Full output from build rules and no output from Turtle by default
   - More customizable build/rule/progress/error output